How Does the Law Define Terroristic Threats?

 When a person is accused of making a terroristic threat, it is likely to catch the attention of the federal government, including the Federal Bureau of Investigation (FBI).
 The involvement of this agency will place near-limitless resources behind the prosecution and investigators.
 In order to compete with such a force, the defendant may need to rely on a trustworthy and highly experienced team of criminal defense attorneys who understand how much is on the line.

-Berry Law Firm is comprised of acclaimed criminal defense attorneys, including those who hold a 10.0 “Superb” Avvo rating, those with AV Preeminent® Ratings from Martindale-Hubbell®, and even Super Lawyers® members.
-People accused of making terroristic threats can call Berry Law Firm at 402.817.6550 and request a consultationwith its award-winning team of defense lawyers.
+Berry Law is comprised of acclaimed criminal defense attorneys, including those who hold a 10.0 “Superb” Avvo rating, those with AV Preeminent® Ratings from Martindale-Hubbell®, and even Super Lawyers® members.
+People accused of making terroristic threats can call Berry Law at 402.817.6550 and request a consultationwith its award-winning team of defense lawyers.